Alexander Smirnov (FBI informant): Early legal issues

-Arrest
+Pleading guilty, $600,000 payment, Russian ties, and furlough

-On February 14, 2024, Smirnov was returning to the US from abroad.
+On 14 February 2024, Smirnov was returning to the US from abroad.
 He was arrested by FBI agents at Harry Reid International Airport in Las Vegas.
 Smirnov is a dual US-Israeli citizen and had both an Israeli passport and a U.S. passport; both were seized by the FBI.
-On February 15, Smirnov was charged with lying to the FBI.
-Smirnov faces a maximum penalty of 25 years in prison.
-On February 20, a United States magistrate judge in Smirnov's home state of Nevada ordered him released with a GPS monitor.
-However, a federal judge in California had him re-arrested on February 24, on the grounds that his release would be "likely to facilitate his absconding from the United States."
+On 15 February Smirnov was charged with lying to the FBI.
+Smirnov faced a maximum penalty of 25 years in prison.
+On 20 February 2024, a United States magistrate judge in Smirnov's home state of Nevada ordered him released with a GPS monitor.
+Then a federal judge in California had Smirnov re-arrested on 24 February 2024, because Smirnov was a flight risk, and Smirnov's release likely would "facilitate his absconding from the United States."

+Prosecutors claim that Smirnov did not disclose to authorities that he and his significant other had access to more than $6 million.
+Smirnov, also in the past, had even given business partners false addresses, including listing his residence as the address of a traffic median.

 In 2020, Smirnov was paid $600,000 by Economic Transformation Technologies (ETT), prosecutors said.
 That same year, Smirnov began lying to the FBI about the Bidens, according to the indictment.
 Two of ETT's three owners, Shahal M. Khan and Farooq Arjomand, along with their associate DAMAC Properties chairman Hussain Sajwani are friends of or have done business with Donald Trump.

-Prosecutors claim that Smirnov did not disclose to authorities that he and his significant other had access to more than $6 million.
+Alexander Smirnov admitted to having links to several high level Russian officials.

 Conviction

-In December 2024, Smirnov pleaded guilty to one count of lying to the FBI and was sentenced to six years in prison the next month.
+In December 2024, Smirnov pled guilty to one count of lying to the FBI and was sentenced to six years in prison by the next month in January 2025.

+Alexander Smirnov pled guilty to lying to federal agents during the 2020 United States presidential election, saying that officials at Ukrainian natural gas company Burisma had told him that they offered Hunter Biden a seat on their board to protect them, including claiming that the executives told him they paid Hunter Biden and Joe Biden $5 million each.
+In 2024, Alexander Smirnov admitted he lied to the FBI about the Biden payments and Smirnov pled guilty to lying to the FBI by lying against the Bidens, Alexander Smirnov admitted as well as pleading guilty to this crime.

+Release

+In 2025, the Trump administration's Federal Bureau of Prisons released Alexander Smirnov covertly onto furlough from prison after only a few months of his six year sentence.

+Smirnov was still listed as a prisoner, and no address was given to reach Smirnov at.
+Convicted informant Smirnov's location remains unknown.

+Known convicted Russian collaborator Alexander Smirnov was released very early on furlough by the Bureau of Prisons under the Trump Administration even though Alexander Smirnov had been deemed a flight risk.